u-root/gobusybox/README.md

 ## Common Dependency Conflicts

-If commands from more than one Go module are combined into a busybox, there are a few common dependency pitfalls to be aware of.

-`gobusybox` will do its best to print actionable suggestions like this in case of conflicts.
+If commands from more than one Go module are combined into a busybox, there are a few common dependency pitfalls to be aware of. `gobusybox` will do its best to log actionable suggestions in case of conflicts.

+It's important to be aware that not all `go.mod` files are equal.
+The [**main module**](https://golang.org/ref/mod) is the module containing the directory where the `go` command is invoked. `replace` and `exclude` directives only apply in the main module's `go.mod` file and are ignored in other modules.

+If `gobusybox` is asked to combine programs under different main modules, it will do its best to merge the `replace` and `exclude` directives from all main module `go.mod` files.
+Certain conflicts can come up during this process.

 Let's say, for example, that [u-root](https://github.com/u-root/u-root)'s `cmds/core/*` is being combined into a busybox with [u-bmc](https://github.com/u-root/u-bmc)'s `cmd/*`.
-Both `u-root` and `u-bmc` have a go.mod that covers their commands.
-These are referred to as their respective [main module go.mod](https://golang.org/ref/mod); i.e. if you compiled `u-root/cmds/core/ls`, the main module go.mod would be `u-root/go.mod`.
+Both `u-root` and `u-bmc` have a `go.mod` that is their respective main module `go.mod`.
+The following are the kinds of conflicts that will come up:
-This matter because only the main module's `replace` and `exclude` directives are respected, and **gobusybox tries to merge each main module's `replace` and `exclude` directives**.

 1. Conflicting major version number dependencies.
 Ex: